What Kills Long-Distance Relationships: These 12 Things

 How to deal

-• Encourage independence: Pursue personal hobbies and interests or make new friends independently.
+• Encourage independence: Pursue personal hobbies and interests or make new friends independently and encourage your partner to do so.
 Foster a sense of self-reliance and self-growth

-• Communication variety: Diversify communication methods to avoid constant virtual presence.
-Embrace occasional asynchronous communication to reduce immediacy
+• Communication variety: Diversify communication methods to avoid monotony

-• Open dialogue: Discuss feelings of suffocation openly and honestly.
+• Open dialogue: Discuss feelings openly and honestly.
 Establish mutual understanding and respect for personal space and time

 Why do long-distance relationships fail?
 One of the things that ruins a long-distance relationship is unhealthy conflict resolution.
-This is one of the most common red flags in a long-distance relationship.
-You miss your partner so much and you are meeting them after ages.
-It is normal to want to hold off any unpleasantness and sometimes entirely let go of your upset.
-In a study conducted on 385 participants, the researchers found that video chat resulted in the most validating conflict style.
+This is also one of the most common red flags in a long-distance relationship.
+In a study conducted on 385 participants, researchers found that video chats resulted in the most validating conflict style.
 Email was correlated with a hostile conflict style, and phone calls resulted in a mix of volatile and hostile conflict styles.
-Face-to-face conflict was associated with avoidance, as long-distance couples do not want to argue in the little time they have together.
-Understandable, but not healthy.

 Related Reading: 18 Long-Distance Relationship Problems You Should Know